dkeza/goexpenses/README.md

 Start binary

 Database would be automatically created.
-EUR and USD currency exchange rates would be automatically updated on start, and then once a day.
+EUR and RSD currency exchange rates would be automatically updated on start, and then once a day.
 User must register with valid E-Mail, and click to link in E-Mail to activate account.

 Credits to